sai019/sai019/README.md

 🚀 Explore my repositories for :
   - **Data pipelines:** Python scripts and configurations for building efficient and scalable data pipelines.
   - **Data transformation:** Code for cleaning, transforming, and preparing data for analysis. 🪄
-  - **Cloud technologies:** Maybe some code related to Azure or Aws, depending on what I'm working on! ☁️
+  - **Cloud technologies:** Maybe some code related to Azure or GCP, depending on what I'm working on! ☁️

 🤘 Personal Projects :
   - To put my data engineering knowledge into practice, I'm building personal projects that involve building data pipelines, cleaning and transforming data, or creating